CarlFlo/pwdHasher/README.md

 ## Usage

-> This code uses **SHA256** (a fast hash) and is not suitable for anything that requires protection, the code is also not tested to verify that it can withstand attacks such as timing attacks.
-For encrypting passwords so should a better solution such as [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) be used.
+> This code uses **SHA256** (a fast hash) and is not suitable for anything that requires protection, and the code is also not thoroughly tested for weaknesses or its ability to withstand attacks.
+For encrypting passwords in a production environment, a more robust and tested solution, such as bcrypt, should be used instead.
 This code was made for fun as a short hobby project.

 Anyways...